Program comprehension

 ITEM

-Questions about what programming terminology means.
+Questions about examples of programming terms.

 STRUCTURE